|Punkalasa Art | Sri Lankan Punkalasa | Traditional Sri Lankan Art Designs|

 Historical background and natural beauty

-Having shown your interest in Sri Lankan art designs, perhaps you might want to learn more about Sri Lanka itself (formerly known as Ceylon), and even having a holiday in Sri Lanka!?
+Having shown your interest in Sri Lankan art designs, perhaps you might want to learn more about Sri Lanka itself, and even having a holiday in Sri Lanka!?
 Learn more about this beautiful island and its historical background.

 Sri Lanka could be described as one of the most beautiful islands around the world.
 It is situated just off the southern Indian fringe at about 600 miles north of the equator in the Indian Ocean.
 There is strong evidence that human civilization has existed in this tiny island nation for over 2000 years now.
 The island's teeming natural beauties, a great legacy of its historic events, and a well-admired ability to host the outside world have always been applauded by travelers.
 Those who love examining ancient worlds, the serenity of nature and going through the excitement of life will always want to be part of Sri Lanka holidays.
 Travel companies selling hot deals, including those of holidays to to Sri Lanka, can be found organizing trips from all major countries across the globe.